Paul Martin (illustrator): Commercial artist

-He designed three billboards for the Hecker H-O (Hornby's Oatmeal) Company of Buffalo, New York, 1931.
-One showed a confident young football player receiving first aid, who had oats for breakfast.
+He designed three billboards for the Hecker H-O (Hornby's Oatmeal) Company of Buffalo, New York, in 1931.
+One showed a young, banged-up football player, full of confidence after eating oats for breakfast.
 (Note: He's wearing a leather helmet while playing football.
-She's applying a bandage and telling him to be more careful.
+She's applying a bandage while telling him to be more careful.
 The girl in real life was the boy's aunt Helen, an older teenager.
-They posed for two H-O paintings during the same photo shoot.
-The other was titled, "You can't call me Skinny now!"
-Her modeling career started and ended on the same day.)
-The other two emphasized the cereal's healthiness (Note: Advertising Outdoors, McCandlish, Dec 1931 pp. 39–40.
-The original was blown up in size through the use of a projector.
-It was hand-copied by artists onto 44" x 60" sheets.
-But the process could also be done photographically, which eliminated the tedious copying.
-These sheets were then transferred to zinc plates.
-They were further developed and colored.
-A near-exact replica went into production.) and deliciousness.
-These large ads (25 feet by 12 feet) appeared on poster panels, which attracted the attention of passing motorists & pedestrians.
-They also had short runs in food markets—on their walls, windows, or hanging from suspended wires.
-(Note: Printers' Ink, Apr 6, 1922 pp. 3–8, 165–66.
-The display periods were brief since company salesmen continually pushed for their products to be highlighted.
-This approach existed before food brokers became mainstream.
+They posed for two H-O Oats paintings during the same photo shoot.
+The other was worded You can't call me skinny now!
+Ultimately, her modeling career lasted for only one day.)
+The other two emphasized the cereal's healthiness (Note: Advertising Outdoors, Dec 1931, pp. 39–40.
+"Reproducing the Poster."
+The original artwork was projected to produce an enlarged image, and then hand-copied onto 44" x 60" sheets.
+However, this tedious process could also be done photographically to eliminate manual copying.
+The sheets were then chemically transferred to zinc plates for further development and coloring.
+These steps allowed for a near-exact replica to enter production.) and deliciousness.
+These large 25-by-12-foot ads appeared on poster panels, which attracted the attention of passing motorists and pedestrians.
+They also had short runs in food markets—on walls, windows, or hanging wires.
+(Note: Printers' Ink, Apr 6, 1922, pp. 3–8, 165–66.
+The display periods were brief because company salesmen continually pushed to highlight their own products.
+This direct approach predated the emergence of food brokers.
 Many store owners would not allow ads to hang from overhead wires.
-They felt that the overheads created a cluttered appearance.)
-His drawings were also used to promote businesses on Gerlach Barklow's calendars, ink blotter cards, and prints.
-One of them was titled "Singin' in the Rain," 1931.
-It showed a boy sitting and holding an umbrella amid five puppies.
-Another drawing pictured a boy reading about scientific theories with some difficulty.
+They felt that such displays created a cluttered appearance.)
+His drawings were also used to promote businesses on Gerlach Barklow calendars, ink blotter cards, and prints, starting in 1931.
+One depicted a boy sitting down, holding an umbrella among five puppies.
+Another showed a boy struggling to comprehend scientific theories.